 We worship God the Father, God the Son, and God the Holy Spirit, because God has created us for worship, and it is at the heart of our reason for being.
 Reformed worship is characteristically "according to God's Word."
 This means our worship shall be faithful to God's Word revealed in scripture.
 When we worship, our minds are enlightened by the Spirit, our lives are cleansed by the Christ, and our hearts are warmed by the love of God.
 Worship is then transformed from mere human work into divine work.
 It is part of God's saving work among us.
-It is God's work of building up the church of Jesus Christ. (adapted from Supplemental Liturgical Resource 1 - Service for the Lord's Day,)
+It is God's work of building up the church of Jesus Christ. (adapted from Supplemental Liturgical Resource 1 - Service for the Lord's Day)

 II.
-Guidelines
+GUIDELINES

-1. For each presbytery meeting the Service for the Lord's Day worship including the Sacrament of Holy Communion shall be planned by the Presbytery's Common Life Ministry of the presbytery.
+- A. For each presbytery meeting the Service for the Lord's Day worship including the Sacrament of Holy Communion shall be planned by the Presbytery's Common Life Ministry of the presbytery.
 In planning the worship service, the group shall include representatives of the host church incorporating the church musician(s), layperson(s), and minister(s).
 A variety of worship forms and styles appropriate to evening, morning, and midday prayer may be used.
 Eucharistic worship may be celebrated at a variety of places within the context of a presbytery meeting.
 Centering our decision making within the context of worship leads us to seek God's will.

-Worshipful-work helps us listen for God's call and what God would have us be and do.
+Worshipful work helps us listen for God's call and what God would have us be and do. - B. Care should be taken to be inclusive of language in matters of God in worship.
+The liturgy in general should be scriptural and firmly rooted in the Presbyterian Reformed tradition.
+The leadership of worship shall be representative of presbytery.
+Care should be taken to include differing races, genders, and ages.